plone/plone.app.linkintegrity/README.rst

 Whenever an object that is referred to by another one via an `<a>` or `<img>` tag is going to be deleted, a confirmation form is presented to the user.
+The same applies to content referenced via a relation field and indexed in the ``zc.relation`` catalog, like via the related items behavior.
 They can then decide to indeed delete the object, breaching link integrity of the site or first edit the objects that link to the item in question.

+For relations set in a textfield, the ``isRelated`` reference is used.
+For these references, plone.app.linkintegrity also handles modifications, if a content related via ``isRelated`` is modified.
+For all other related content, other mechanisms handle updates.
+One such handler can be found in ``plone.app.relationfield``.

 Changes in 3.0
 --------------